 The Catholic church in Pohnpei, on the hand, was crowded on a Sunday morning.
-The building had been completed in 1953, long after American Jesuits had been imported from New York to replace the Spanish missionaries imported by the Japanese.
+The building was completed in 1953, long after American Jesuits had been imported from New York to replace the German Jesuits.
 The designer in this case was probably Brother Bill Condon, "who had supervised the construction of half the post-war church buildings on Pohnpei during his twenty years of service in the mission [but who] had returned to the US in 1972 due to failing health."

 The quotation comes from "A Life at the Edge of the World," by Brother Francis X. Hezel, S.J., who over his career in Micronesia became the most prolific historian of the islands.

 The officiating priest in 2018 was no longer a New Yorker.

 Another Jesuit from New York had built the Pohnpei Agriculture and Trade School, known as PATS.
 He was Hugh Costigan, one of the group of Jesuits imported in 1947.
 Kahn reports (p.
 268f) that Costigan was "a singular priest, being among other things a skilled construction man, a Sunday-school teacher in a Protestant church, and the parent, by adoption, of a Ponapean boy."